audeme/MOVIPiAPI/README.md

 # MOVIPiAPI
 This is the official repository of the Raspberry Pi API for MOVI.
 For more information check out http://www.audeme.com/MOVI

-# Version History
- * VERSION 0.1 initial version.
- * VERSION 0.2 various fixes.
- * VERSION 0.3 more fixes
- * VERSION 0.4 more fixes and a couple Python examples derived from Arduino examples

 ## Getting MOVI to work on a Raspberry PI 3 or Pi ZeroW
 1. Connect MOVI onto Raspberry Pi using adapter the Adapter sold by Audeme or the wiring scheme in this